ElectricBrainUK/IdleMiner/README.md

 # Idle Miner
 Idle Miner is a wrapper for mining software.
-Currently only EthMiner (https://github.com/ethereum-mining/ethminer) is supported but support for Claymore and others will come soon.
+Currently only EthMiner (https://github.com/ethereum-mining/ethminer) is supported but support for  others will come soon.

 It allows you to add a bit of intelligence to your mining.